Symmetric Assembly Puzzles are Hard, Beyond a Few Pieces: Constant Number of Pieces

 Recall that the connection graph for a symmetric assembly not in Case~1 must be a tree.
-For a SAP with $k$ pieces, Cayley's formula says the number of distinct connection trees is $k^{k-2}$~\cite{cayley}.
-However, even if two pieces are connected, they could be connected through $O(n^2)$ different pairs of edges, so the number of different \emph{edge distinguishing connection trees}, connection trees distinguishing between which pairs of edges are connected, can be no more than $n^{2k}k^{k} = O(n^{2k})$ ($k$ is constant).
+For a SAP with $k$ pieces, consisting of at most $n$ vertices in total, Cayley's formula says the number of distinct connection trees is $k^{k-2}$~\cite{cayley}.
+However, even if two pieces are connected, they could be connected through $O(n^2)$ different pairs of directed edges, so the number of different \emph{edge distinguishing connection trees}, connection trees distinguishing between which pairs of edges are connected, can be no more than $n^{2k}k^{k} = O(n^{2k})$ ($k$ is constant).
 As an instance of Case~3, $\puz$ consists of one or more symmetric pieces, with the rest being congruent pairs.
-Let $\mathcal{D}_\puz$ and $\mathcal{D}'_\puz$ be maximal disjoint subsets of $\puz$ such that there exists a matching $\eta:\mathcal{D}'_\puz\rightarrow\mathcal{D}_\puz$ between pieces in $\mathcal{D}_\puz$ and $\mathcal{D}'_\puz$ such that matched pairs are congruent.
+Let $\mathcal{D}_\puz$ and $\mathcal{D}'_\puz$ be maximal disjoint subsets of $\puz$ such that there exists a matching $\eta:\mathcal{D}_\puz\rightarrow\mathcal{D}'_\puz$ between pieces in $\mathcal{D}_\puz$ and $\mathcal{D}'_\puz$ such that matched pairs are congruent.
 Let $\mathcal{S}_\puz$ be the set of symmetric pieces in $\puz$ not in $\mathcal{D}_\puz$ or $\mathcal{D}'_\puz$.
-Let $\mathcal{S}_T$ denote some subset of the symmetric pieces contained in $\mathcal{D}_\puz$, and define a \emph{trunk} to be a subset of symmetric pieces $\mathcal{R}_T = \mathcal{S}_\puz\cup\mathcal{S}_T\cup\eta(\mathcal{S}_T)$ that can be connected into a simple polygon without overlap while aligning each of their lines of symmetry to a common line $L$ (see \figurename~\ref{fig:trunk}).
-Define a \emph{half tree} $T$ to be an edge distinguishing connection tree on $\mathcal{R}_T\cup\mathcal{D}_\puz$ such that every piece in $\mathcal{D}_\puz$ connected to a piece $R$ in $\mathcal{R}_T$ connects through an edge of $R$ intersecting the same half-plane bounded by $L$.
+Let $\mathcal{D}_s$ denote some subset of the symmetric pieces contained in $\mathcal{D}_\puz$, and define a \emph{trunk} to be a subset of symmetric pieces $\mathcal{R} = \mathcal{S}_\puz\cup\mathcal{D}_s\cup\eta(\mathcal{D}_s)$ that can be connected into a simple polygon without overlap while aligning each of their lines of symmetry to a common line $L$ (see \figurename~\ref{fig:trunk}).
+Define a \emph{half tree} $T$ to be an edge distinguishing connection tree on $\mathcal{R}\cup\mathcal{D}_\puz$ such that every piece in $\mathcal{D}_\puz$ connected to a piece $R$ in $\mathcal{R}$ connects through an edge of $R$ intersecting the same half-plane bounded by $L$.
 We call this half-plane the \emph{connecting half-plane}, with the other half-plane the \emph{free half-plane}.
-The reason we define half trees is if we can find a point in their configuration space for which pieces do not intersect and for which pieces in $\mathcal{D}_\puz$ not in the trunk do not intersect the free half-plane, we can place the remaining congruent pieces in $\mathcal{D}_\puz\setminus \mathcal{S}_T$ at the mirror image of their respective matched pairs to complete a symmetric assembly.
+The reason we define half trees is if we can find a point in their configuration space for which pieces do not intersect and for which pieces in $\mathcal{D}_\puz$ not in the trunk do not intersect the free half-plane, we can place the remaining congruent pieces in $\mathcal{D}_\puz\setminus \mathcal{D}_s$ at the mirror image of their respective matched pairs to complete a symmetric assembly.
+If a symmetric assembly exists satisfying Case 3, the assembly will correspond to a point in the constructed configuration space by definition.